feihong/asyncio-tasks-talk/talk.md

 - Less code
 - Better performance

 ^ Simpler architecture: With Celery, you'd also also need to set up RabbitMQ and the Celery task runner.
 With Django Channels, you need to setup Redis.
-Asyncio tasks run within the same process.
+Asyncio tasks are generally functions that run within a single process.

 ^ Less code: You don't need to worry about interprocess communication.
 Tasks are just functions, and can accept any kind of argument.